 If these parties did not have insurance, you could also file a claim with your own insurance company, per the Texas Department of Insurance (TDI).

-Call the Attorneys at Loncar Lyon Jenkins to Learn More About Your Rights
+Call Loncar Lyon Jenkins to Learn More About Your Rights

 To protect your rights after a truck accident, call our law firm today.
 Our team has over 30 years of experience managing truck accident claims, and we are prepared to put this experience to work for you.